epam/hub-google-stacks/hub-composer-demo-app.md

 2. GCS bucket
 3. GKE Cluster

-You can always see it by running command:
+You can also find it by running command:

 ```bash
 hub show
 ```

-If you want to see what exactly parameters has been used by composer run the following command
+If you want to see only the configuration parameters used by Composer run the following command

 ```
 hub show -c "composer"